 7. Expat benefits

-Find out if you are eligible for the Belgian special expatriate tax status.
-Generally, Belgian residents are taxed on their worldwide income but certain groups — foreign executives, specialised foreign staff or foreign research staff — can qualify to be taxed only on their Belgian-sourced income, in a similar way to non-residents.
+Find out if you are eligible for Belgium’s expatriate tax status.
+Generally, Belgian residents are taxed on their worldwide income but certain groups — foreign executives, specialized foreign staff, or foreign research staff — can qualify to be taxed only on their Belgian-sourced income, in a similar way to non-residents.

 There are several conditions that need to be met but those granted the special tax status can also claim partially tax-free expatriate allowances and expense reimbursements.